BillDietrich/linkcheckerhtml/README.md

 ##TODO

 * Status indication remains when it's done checking.
+* Get rid of: "href" or "src" has to be first attribute in the tag.
+* Allow extension options ?
+Redirect handling, info about non-handled schemes.
 * Test outside debug environment.
 * Warn about redirects.
-* Allow extension options ?
-Redirect handling, info about non-handled schemes.
 * Remove need for local copy of node_modules tree ?
-* Test Img-src, Script-src and Link-href tags too.
 * Memory leaks ?
-* Deactivate().
 * Remove hard-coded paths.
 * Allow anyone to file Issues.
 * Register extension in Marketplace.

 ##QUIRKS

-* Multiple identical link-targets on same line, clicking on diagnostic for any takes you to first link-target in source line.
+* If there are multiple identical tags with identical link-targets on same line (for example two Anchor tags with identical href targets), clicking on diagnostic for any of them takes you to first link-target in the source line.

 ##Development